-Figure 1: Inconsistent SS-PW to LSP binding scenario
+Figure 2: Inconsistent SS-PW to LSP binding scenario

-There are two bidirectional LSPs: LSP1 and LSP2, along diverse paths.
-A bidirectional PW service is offered between PE1 and PE2.
-Using the existing mechanisms, it's possible that PE1 may select LSP1 (PE1-P1-P2-PE2) as the PSN tunnel for the PE1->PE2 direction of the PW, while PE2 may select LSP2 (PE1-P3-PE2) as the PSN tunnel for the PE2->PE1 direction of the PW.
+There are two bidirectional LSPs, LSP1 and LSP2, on diverse paths.
+The operator is to deliver a bi-directional flow between PE1 and PE2.
+Using the existing mechanisms, it's possible that PE1 may select LSP1 (PE1-P1-P2-PE2) as the PSN tunnel for the PW from PE1 to PE2, while selecting LSP2 (PE1-P3-PE2) as the PSN tunnel for the PW from PE2 to PE1.

-Consequently, the bidirectional PW service is delivered over two disjoint LSPs, which may have completely different service attributes in terms of bandwidth and latency.
-If service offering requires consistent traffic behavior on forward and reverse direction, this may not acceptable.
+Consequently, the bidirectional transport service is delivered over two disjoint LSPs, that may have completely different service attributes in terms of latency and protection.
+This may not be acceptable as a reliable and effective transport service to the customers.